-In late 2013, Alhamdulillah, phase one of the project, with the building of the ground floor of the academy was completed in 2013 and since then Alhamdulillah, the school has been open and running, it being the first of its kind and the only Islamic Girls School in the whole of Ghana and Western Africa.
+Land was purchased in 2011 and phase one of the project, with the building of the ground floor of the academy was completed in 2013 and since then Alhamdulillah, the school has been open and running.
+The school became the first of its kind and the only Islamic Girls School in the whole of Ghana and Western Africa.

 Plans were made for expansion in early 2014, with the start of phase two, included the construction of boarding facilities and more classes.

 Once the entire construction of the academy is completed hopefully by October 2018, ASIGA will provide a secure environment where orphans will be allowed to realise their full potential.

 Aisha Siddiqqah Islamic Girls Academy currently caters for 287 orphans and poor students who receive Islamic and secular education.
 Ninety six of these pupils are sponsored by donors such as yourselves.